Upper Chest Dumbbell Exercises To Build Mass and Strength

 Incline Dumbbell Twist Fly

-1. Grab a dumbbell in each hand in each hand with a neutral grip and lie on an incline bench.
+1. Grab a dumbbell in each hand with a neutral grip and lie on an incline bench.

 2. Hold the weights above you at shoulder height.